 All students will take part in a placement scheme.
 For students on the TPS track, this will include local churches and chaplaincies.
-For students on the TCC track, this will include placement in a non-British church in the second year, and an overseas block placement over the Christmas break.
+For students on the TCC track, this will include placement in a non-British church in the second year, and an overseas block placement during one of the College breaks.
 For students on the TCY track, this will include placement in a church with an existing youth and/or children's ministry.
 For all students, total hours on placement will at least equal total hours spent on College learning.